This is a product I’ve been meaning to try for a while. I’ve just completed a large job with it, so I thought I’d jot down a quick review.

 Is scrubbable paint worth it?

-Yes, in a bathroom, kitchen, utility room, a room where you keep pets, and a few other environments, scrubbable paint lasts a lot longer.
-It isn’t needed if you’re only painting a bedroom or lounge.
+Yes — in bathrooms, kitchens, utility rooms, homes with pets, and other high-traffic environments, scrubbable paint will last a lot longer.
+It isn’t really necessary if you’re only painting a bedroom or lounge.

 Is there a washable matt paint?

-There are plenty of durable matt emulsion paints on the market.
-Scrubbable paints like Zinsser AllClean are easier to wash than most.
+There are plenty of durable matt emulsions on the market.
+Scrubbable paints like Zinsser AllClean are easier to clean than most.

 Can you paint over scrubbable paint?

-Yes, you can paint over scrubbable paint like you would with any other emulsion.
-You might just give it a little sand down first to aid adhesion.
+Yes, you can paint over scrubbable paint just like any other emulsion.
+It’s worth giving it a light sand first to help with adhesion.

 Hello Mike Gregory